Joe Lynch (director): Life and career

 Lynch was born on Long Island, New York.
 Though he began his career as a child actor, he soon became obsessed with filmmaking itself.
-His first two student shorts, mAHARBA and hiBeams, were selected to screen at many film festivals.
-He was named "Filmmaker of the Year" in 1999 by the Long Island Voice.
+While studying at Syracuse University, he made a couple of student short films with mAHARBA and hiBeams, which were selected to screen at many film festivals.
+Lynch graduated in 1998 with a bachelor's degree in visual and performing arts.

 Lynch has directed music videos for such groups as DVDA, Pete Yorn, Strapping Young Lad, Faith No More, 311, and Godhead.
 He was also one of the creators of the television show Uranium for Fuse TV.

-His director debut in feature film was 2007's Wrong Turn 2: Dead End, which starred Henry Rollins, Erica Leerhsen, and Texas Battle.
+His director debut in a feature film was 2007's Wrong Turn 2: Dead End, which starred Henry Rollins, Erica Leerhsen, and Texas Battle.

 Lynch is a lifelong genre film fan (especially horror) and has appeared as a featured guest at several Weekend of Horrors conventions.
 He has also appeared in several short films, including director Adam Green's 2007 Halloween short "The Tiffany Problem" alongside Joel Moore and Corri English.
 Lynch worked at G4 as creative director of the website, and appears as a special guest on its popular series Attack of the Show! in a horror-themed segment called "Body Count".

 Lynch was one of the four directors who collaborated on the comedy horror anthology Chillerama, which was released by Image Entertainment on November 29, 2011 after a successful festival and "roadshow" theatrical run.
 Lynch directed the wraparound portions set in a drive-in playing four obscure genre films.
 He also appeared as "Fernando Phagabeefy", director of the fourth film, Deathication.

 His next feature-length film was released in 2012.
-Knights of Badassdom, a "horror/adventure/comedy" film, stars Ryan Kwanten, Steve Zahn, Summer Glau, Danny Pudi, Jimmi Simpson and Peter Dinklage.
+Knights of Badassdom, a "horror/adventure/comedy" film, stars Ryan Kwanten, Steve Zahn, Summer Glau, Danny Pudi, Jimmi Simpson, and Peter Dinklage.
 Lynch disowned the movie after significant interference from the studio.